bryanrtboy/InputTutorial/README.md

 ## Step 1: Psuedo code

+First we need to write out, to the best of our knowledge, what needs to happen and get an idea of how many scripts to write.
+Based on the concept, here is what I think we'll need:

 #### Place target script:

 * On mouse down
    * target appears
    * target is placed on the ground
    * target follows the mouse pointer